-As an increasing number of students look for entrepreneurship and career opportunities in agriculture and crop science, the demand for agriculture professionals is increasing by the day.
-To build a successful career in Agriculture, BSc (Hons) Agriculture is the best program to pursue.
-It is a specialised 4-year degree program that equips students with the basics and innovative advances done in the field of agriculture in India.
+As an increasing number of students look for entrepreneurship and career opportunities in agriculture and crop science, the demand for agriculture as a career is on a rise.
+BSc (Hons) Agriculture/is the best program to

-Students who have 10+2 in the science stream can pursue BSc (Hons) in Agriculture.
-This is a unique course in the field of agriculture where details of ancient and modern agricultural techniques are deliberated upon.
-Aspects like innovative techniques in agriculture, surveying of land, soil science, management of water resources, poultry and animal management, biotechnology basics, Agronomy, Agricultural Economics, Agricultural Meteorology, and Agricultural Engineering are also covered in BSc (Hons) Agriculture.
+Students who have 10+2 in the science stream can pursue BSc (Hons) Agriculture.
+A large part of the curriculum focuses on ancient and modern agricultural techniques.
+Additionally, innovative techniques in agriculture, surveying of land, soil science, management of water resources, poultry and animal management, biotechnology basics, Agronomy, Agricultural Economics, Agricultural Meteorology, and Agricultural Engineering are also covered in BSc (Hons) Agriculture./

-This is a promising career field that offers career positions like Plantation Manager, Agriculture Development Officer, Agriculturists, and Agriculture Marketing Executive etc.
+This is a promising field that allows candidates to pursue careers as Plantation Managers, Agriculture Development Officers, Agriculturists, and Agriculture Marketing Executive etc./

 Why pursue BSc (Hons) in Agriculture?